A step-by-step guide to conquering your most important college essay

 It’s crucial to avoid sounding defensive about your weak spots in your application.
 If you have something that you think makes you seem a less-than-ideal applicant, turn it into your strength by explaining what you learned from it.

-Colleges will sometimes also have a place to offer additional information or context about hardships you might have faced during high school.
-This is another place you could consider explaining or adding context for bad grades or the like.
+The Common App Additional Information section offers the opportunity to provide context about hardships you might have faced during high school.
+This is another place you could consider explaining bad grades or the like.
 Even here, it’s important to not simply state, “I had bad grades but improved them.”
 A better explanation provides context and explains what specifically helped you turn things around, for example: “During my freshman year, as my parents went through a difficult divorce, I became distracted and stressed, and my grades suffered as a result.
 I was able to work with my teachers over the summer after my freshman year, however, and attended summer school to make up for weak performance.
 My family also repaired itself after a few years and time in family therapy.
 Though I regret my poor grades from ninth grade, I am proud that I was able to improve quickly as a sophomore, and that I developed both stronger study habits and tactics for dealing with emotional stress as a result.”
 The second answer is specific and also demonstrates maturity gained thanks to a difficult period.